moonycoin/moony/docs/getting-started.md

 ## Composable Ecosystem

-Moony is designed as a foundational asset for a programmable, internet-native economy.
-As a permissionless digital asset, it facilitates seamless value exchange across applications, platforms, and protocols without permission or centralized infrastructure.
+Moony is the foundational asset for a programmable, internet-native economy.
+It enables seamless and decentralized value exchange across applications, wallets, and protocols without relying on centralized infrastructure or gatekeepers.

-Built as an SPL-standard token, Moony can be embedded directly into apps, wallets, and financial primitives.
-Its low-cost, programmable design unlocks new ways to coordinate, transact, and build across a growing ecosystem of use cases.
+As a composable SPL token on Solana, Moony can be natively integrated into smart contracts, payment flows, and financial primitives.
+Its low-cost and programmable design opens new ways to coordinate, transact, and build.
+This creates the foundation for an open ecosystem of apps and services powered by a shared digital asset.

+Moony combines global accessibility with negligible fees and onchain transparency to support an open economic layer for the internet.
+Its architecture enables permissionless integration and frictionless value exchange, empowering developers, creators, and users to participate directly in a shared financial future.

 ### Potential use-cases: